JackPikatea/pikatea-documentation/docs/Richard/the-richard-macropad-kit-assembly-guide.md

 ![](/assets/Richard/PXL_20230710_014424380.jpg)
 ![](/assets/Richard/PXL_20230710_014401763.jpg)

-after the rotary encoder is in place, it is time to solder it.
-The 2 bent pins on the rotary encoder are resting just above the pads were they need to be soldered to.The 3 shorter pins on the rotary encoder are placed just to the side of the pads were they need to be soldered to. **They do not go through the small holes.** Take a look at the picture shown from a similar product for a better explanation.
+After the rotary encoder is in place, it is time to solder it.
+The 2 bent pins on the rotary encoder are resting just above the pads were they need to be soldered to.
+The 3 shorter pins on the rotary encoder are placed just to the side of the pads where they need to be soldered to. **They do not go through the small holes.** Take a look at the picture shown from a similar product for a better explanation.

 ![](/assets/Richard/PXL_20230710_014630039.jpg)
 ![](/assets/GB3/gb3-assembly-18-encoder-solder.jpg)